Your information has been modified successfully. Do you want to save your changes?

 It is a useful feature that is enabling executives to further their management training with minimal time away from work.
 But you may be missing out on a lot if you depend on programs offered entirely through online courses.

 Online learning is evolving to the point where online business schools are now offering MBA and EMBA programs through the Internet.
-All you need is a laptop computer or a tablet and you can work wherever there's a Wi-Fi connection — even at the beach.
+All you need is a laptop computer or a tablet and you can work wherever there's a Wi-Fi or data connection — even at the beach.

 While that may seem like an attractive proposition, you may want to think twice about business degree courses offered exclusively through distance learning programs.
 The slickest online courses will be unable to deliver the same learning experience offered on campus by one of the best business schools in the world.